 On October 26, 2015, the Company entered into a convertible loan agreement with Vertex and certain existing shareholders (the "Vertex Convertible Loan") under which the Company could borrow up to \$40.0 million.
 The Vertex Convertible Loan accrues interest at 2.5% per annum and had an initial maturity date of April 26, 2016 subject to acceleration upon the occurrence of certain conditions stated in the loan agreement (the "Maturity Date").
 On various dates between November 23 and December 7, 2015, the Company borrowed aggregate net proceeds of \$38.2 million.
 The Vertex Convertible Loan included various embedded conversion, redemption and other features, as further described below, none of which required separate accounting from the host instrument under ASC 815.
-On January 29, 2016, all of the outstanding principal plus accrued interest of \$0.2 million under the Vertex Convertible Loan was automatically converted into 857,783 Series B Preferred Shares in connection with a qualified financing.
-See Note 16 for further details of subsequent events.
+On January 29, 2016, all of the outstanding principal plus accrued interest of \$0.2 million under the Vertex Convertible Loan was automatically converted into 2,859,278 Series B Preferred Shares in connection with a qualified financing described below.